 Sample answer: I believe it's important for teachers to be conscious of their own characteristics.
 And how that's playing a role in the classroom.
-For example, knowing that a person is particularly impatient during testing, can be a critical part of ensuring that our own characteristics, competencies, and traits are not interfering with the student's success.
+For example, knowing that a person is particularly impatient during testing can be crucial.
+It is part of ensuring that our own characteristics, competencies, and traits do not interfere with the student's success.
 I'd say humans of all kinds have personality traits that can affect their work.
-For teachers, it's important to note how we see the students responding to those personality traits and being conscious of them, that's the most important.
+Teachers need to note how we see the students responding to those personality traits and being conscious of them; that's the most important.

 How would you organize this classroom?

 Sample answer: Personally, I try to organize the classroom around what feels best for the students.
 At the beginning of the school year, I start with a general template for what I'm looking to achieve.
-And then, based on how I see the students interacting in the classroom, I might make some material more accessible.
-Or see that the efficiency of the classroom needs to be improved by organizing or moving parts of the classroom material around.
+Based on how I see the students interacting in the classroom, I might make some material more accessible.
+Or see that the classroom's efficiency needs to be improved by organizing or moving parts of the classroom material around.